 The festival is held in the Princess Of Wales Conservatory, an air-conditioned space designed to preserve the tropical atmosphere that these beautiful flowers demand.

-This flower paradise in the center of London is a place to go if you feel like getting away for a while from the bustle and polluted air of the city.
+This flower paradise in the center of London is a place to go if you feel like getting away for a while from the hustle and bustle and polluted air of the city.
 Here you will find countless species of plants and trees, several galleries of perfectly manicured gardens, greenhouses and even an impressive representation of a bee hive.

-5. Delight in London Fashion Week
+5. Delight yourself with London Fashion Week

 This is an immersive c outure experience featuring runway shows and presentations by British and international designers that fashion lovers enjoy immensely.